pjekel/cbtree/documentation/FileStore.md

 CBTREE_METHODS

 > A comma separated list of HTTP methods to be supported by the Server Side Application.
 > By default only HTTP GET is supported.
-Possible options are uppercase GET and DELETE.
+Possible options are uppercase GET, DELETE and POST.
 Example:

-	CBTREE_METHODS GET,DELETE
+	CBTREE_METHODS GET,DELETE,POST

+> If only HTTP GET support is required there is no need to define CBTREE_METHODS, if however,
-> If the HTTP DELETE method is to be supported you ***MUST*** define the
+> HTTP DELETE or POST support is required you ***MUST*** define the CBTREE_METHODS variable.
-> CBTREE_METHODS variable with at least DELETE as its value.
+> HTTP POST is required to rename files.

 #### IMPORTANT ####